 Are you looking for day trips from Tokyo?
-We have curated a list of amazing places to visit from Tokyo.
-Find out 42 fun day trips ideas including:
+We have curated a list of amazing places to visit from Tokyo including some unusual places to discover on o side trip from Tokyo.
+Find out 42 one day trips ideas including:

 Cultural day trips from Tokyo